annekemcgrady/PhotoVue/README.md

 ## Learning Goals

-This application was an exercise for using an unfamiliar framework and consuming an API.
+This application was an exercise for building a single page application using an unfamiliar framework (Vue.js) and consuming an API (Unsplash API).

 ## Production Link (Not working - please see issues)